CDRT/docs/su/su_dg.md

 _Figure 3-32.
 Export Updates with Update Retriever._
 </div>

-?>Note: When exporting updates from a repository located on the network instead of a repository on a local drive, an Open File - Security Warning dialog will be displayed for each update that is to be extracted during the export process.
+?>When exporting updates from a repository located on the network instead of a repository on a local drive, an Open File - Security Warning dialog will be displayed for each update that is to be extracted during the export process.
 To prevent the dialog from being displayed, you can change the Local intranet settings in the Microsoft Internet Explorer Web browser, either temporarily or permanently as you need.

 To change the Local intranet settings in the Microsoft Internet Explorer Web browser, do the following: